CashVo/api_doc_agent/README.md

 These are some key features relating to the serving of content process.
 * Content is stored in a vector index for semantic search couple with LLM for NLP
 * Users can chat with the content through an assistant (via a GUI)
+* Agent will apply reasoning over the response before providing user with final response

 ## Setup